rmonteiror/rmonteiror/README.md

 # 👨‍💻 About Me

-IT Support professional with 4+ years of experience supporting enterprise environments, resolving technical incidents, troubleshooting systems, and improving operational efficiency.
+IT professional with 4+ years of experience in technical support, IT operations, incident management and process improvement within enterprise environments.

+Throughout my career, I have worked closely with automation, system administration, troubleshooting, technical documentation and operational processes, while continuously developing skills in backend development, Linux, networking, cloud technologies and DevOps practices.

 Currently focused on developing strong foundations in Linux, Networking, Automation, Backend Development, Cloud Technologies and DevOps practices.